AkshatBhatia/UserStats/README.md

 http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/

 To test this webapp locally (tested on mac), go throught the following steps:
 * You need to create your own twitter app.
 Goto https://apps.twitter.com/ to create one.
+  Set your callback url to http://127.0.0.1:8000/twitterstats/auth
 * Install Mysql server on your local machine and create a userstats database.
 * Add mysql to your path.
 Usually its found in /usr/local/mysql/bin. export PATH=$PATH:/usr/local/mysql/bin
 * virtualenv userstats